-What kinds of things do students come for during a professor's office hours?
+- What kinds of things do students see a professor about during office hours?

 Any question regarding class material, requirements, or performance.
 Try to limit your questions to the class itself.
-Some professors may be comfortable answering questions about degree requirements, or university life in general, but there are other services set up for you to ask those types of questions, such as the USSU Help Centre.
+Some classes have an experiential learning component including undergraduate research.
+If you have questions about this component and/or want to pursue further learning outside of the classroom (specific to the class you are in), you could speak with your professor during office hours.
+While some professors may be comfortable answering questions about degree requirements, or university life in general, there are other services set up for you to ask those types of questions, such as the USSU Help Centre.

 Some professors have marking or teaching assistants, others do not.
 If you are curious, ask the professor.
 In many cases, if there is a teaching assistant, he or she (or they) will sit in on your classes and possibly lead a tutorial or lab.
 Feel free to ask them or the professor who it is that does the marking.

 In most cases, yes, they will be returned.
 However, once again, this is something you should ask your professor about or look for in your class syllabus.
 Midterms are almost always returned, but final exams are not.
+Sometimes professors return exams to review during class time, but require the exam to be returned at the end of the class.
+It is not acceptable to take a photo of any exam or midterm that must be returned to the professor.
 You may ask permission to view your final exam, but you will not be allowed to take it home.

-You could either attend one of our Reading Skills Workshops, pick up our Effective Reading Strategies handout at the front desk or look through our online resources.
+You could either attend one of our Reading Skills Workshops, pick up our Effective Reading Strategies handout at Student Learning Services or look through our online resources.
 Remember that sometimes you cannot accomplish what is expected of you, so you need to learn how to prioritize and do what you can.